erosson/test-elm-server/README.md

 Haven't demonstrated HTML output here, but string output is required - you'll want something like https://package.elm-lang.org/packages/zwilias/elm-html-string/latest/

+Unrelated to Elm, I also tried out service worker capabilities here.
+Visit `/fake`, and if a service worker's been loaded it'll respond as if it's `/real`.

 related work:

 * elm-pages v3 (built on lamdera) has first class support for this: https://elm-pages-v3.netlify.app/. lamdera is capable of it: https://lamdera.com/. requires lamdera's nonstandard compiler, vendor lock-in, no ports/no custom typescript